 Cut the boxes down into large squares and drew Easter eggs with my black marker.

-Hand over the outlined egg over to my boys and the rest was up to them.
+Hand over the outlined egg over to my boys, and the rest was up to them.

 After the eggs, they created a free-choice painting to their heart’s content.

-Painting with kids is a miracle for calming children and allowing creativity to flourish.
+I am telling you, painting with kids is a miracle for calming children and allowing creativity to flourish.